mankyd/htmlmin/docs/quickstart.rst

                           will become '<i>X</i><i>Y</i>'.
 Putting whitespace along with other text will avoid this problem.
 Only use if you are confident in the result.
 Whitespace is not removed from inside of tags, thus '<span> </span>' will be left alone.

+    --keep-optional-attribute-quotes
+                          When set, this keeps all attribute quotes, even if they are optional.

     -H, --in-head         If you are parsing only a fragment of HTML, and the fragment occurs in the head of the document, setting this will remove some extra whitespace.